Curiosity (rover): Media, cultural impact and legacy

 NASA gave the general public the opportunity from 2009 until 2011 to submit their names to be sent to Mars.
 More than 1.2 million people from the international community participated, and their names were etched into silicon using an electron-beam machine used for fabricating micro devices at JPL, and this plaque is now installed on the deck of Curiosity.
 In keeping with a 40-year tradition, a plaque with the signatures of President Barack Obama and Vice President Joe Biden was also installed.
 Elsewhere on the rover is the autograph of Clara Ma, the 12-year-old girl from Kansas who gave Curiosity its name in an essay contest, writing in part that "curiosity is the passion that drives us through our everyday lives".

-On August 6, 2013, Curiosity audibly played "Happy Birthday to You" in honor of the one Earth year mark of its Martian landing, the first time for a song to be played on another planet.
-This was also the first time music was transmitted between two planets.
+On August 6, 2013, Curiosity audibly played "Happy Birthday to You" in honor of the one Earth year mark of its Martian landing.

 On June 24, 2014, Curiosity completed a Martian year – 687 Earth days – after finding that Mars once had environmental conditions favorable for microbial life.
 Curiosity served as the basis for the design of the Perseverance rover for the Mars 2020 rover mission.
 Some spare parts from the build and ground test of Curiosity are being used in the new vehicle, but it will carry a different instrument payload.

-In 2014, project chief engineer wrote a book detailing the development of the Curiosity rover.
-"Mars Rover Curiosity: An Inside Account from Curiosity's Chief Engineer," is a firsthand account of the development and landing of the Curiosity Rover.
+In 2014, the project chief engineer Rob Manning wrote a book detailing the development and landing of the Curiosity rover, titled Mars Rover Curiosity: An Inside Account from Curiosity's Chief Engineer.